Hellblazer: Paul Jenkins (#89–128)

-Following issue #84 by Jamie Delano and a brief interlude by From Hell artist Eddie Campbell (issues #85-88), the series' direction was taken over by Paul Jenkins in 1995.
-He had been the former editor of Teenage Mutant Ninja Turtles and other Mirage Studios lines.
+Following issue #84 by Jamie Delano and a brief interlude by From Hell artist Eddie Campbell (issues #85-88), the series' direction was taken over in 1995 by Paul Jenkins, who had formerly served as the editor of Teenage Mutant Ninja Turtles and other Mirage Studios lines.
 He had pitched to several comic houses, having tired of editing, and eventually managed to gain stewardship of Hellblazer, the first largely untested writer to achieve this.
 Jenkins' run is more traditionally English in its themes, with Albion, Arthurian legend, and old English battles all featuring, and even an appearance by Samuel Taylor Coleridge, and a speculative explanation of the writing of Kubla Khan, and what the interruption of the 'man from Porlock' may have been.
 He also returns to Jamie Delano's coverage of anarchist lifestyles, and the effects of the Criminal Justice Act of 1994, a controversial law which restricted the ability of the public to throw raves and large demonstrations.

 Major storylines in this run include "Critical Mass", where Constantine is forced to use magic to purge his darker side into another human body, to avoid being damned to Hell as part of a trade to save the possessed son of a friend, thus creating the antagonistic character, Demon Constantine, with the assistance of Aleister Crowley.
 The landmark hundredth issue gave more detail on John Constantine's father, and the abusive relationship that they had shared.
 However, it is unclear as to whether this is happening in reality, or in his mind as John convalesces in a coma.
 "Last Man Standing" reveals that his friend Rich is the current descendant of King Arthur, and Merlin's attempt to discover God's secret, an act which would destroy England, using John's few remaining friends as bait.

 The 10th-anniversary issue breaks from the usual format, in breaking the fourth wall, and addressing readers as if they are in a pub with Constantine for a monthly get-together to hear his stories.
 Over the course of the issue, most of the characters from Constantine's history appear, along with Death of the Endless from Sandman.
 Also, appearances are made by writers and artists, including series creator Alan Moore, Garth Ennis, and Jenkins himself.
 Jenkins' run then draws to a close with two storylines, "Up the Down Staircase" and "How to Play With Fire", which relate the First of the Fallen's new plan, to essentially let mankind ruin itself through television and consumerism, and Ellie's plot to leave Constantine friendless and alone.
 John eventually saves himself, through a literal deus ex machina, in a campfire conversation with God.
 However, at that time Rich and his family finally sever their friendship with John, and the latter ends the run alone.